 Dr. Keisha E. McKenzie is Senior Vice President of Programs and a strategist who interprets communication, religion, spirituality, and politics as social change technologies.

-Dr. Keisha E. McKenzie joined Auburn as director of digital strategy in January 2018.
-In that role, Keisha manages the Groundswell organizing community, consults with other program team members on deepening their movement impact through their digital platforms, and collaborates with the Auburn communications team on public or movement-facing content.
+From 2018-2019, Keisha was Director of Digital Strategy and managed the Groundswell Movement organizing community, consulted with other program team members on deepening their impact through Auburn’s digital platforms, and collaborated with the Auburn communications team on public or movement-facing content.

-Keisha participates in Seventh-day Adventist congregations and postvangelical communities in New York and Maryland, and appears in Enough Room at the Table, a how-to-dialogue film on faith, gender, and sexuality.
-Keisha believes that all people have inherent worth and dignity, that we deserve a world where all of us can flourish, and that people of faith need to be first in line to help make that world real.
+Keisha participates in Seventh-day Adventist congregations in New York and Maryland, and appears in the how-to dialogue film on faith, gender, and sexuality, Enough Room at the Table.
+Keisha believes that all people have inherent worth and dignity, that we deserve a world where all of us can flourish, and that people of faith have a responsibility to help make that world real.

 Keisha is a member of the Aspen Religion and Society Program’s Powering Pluralism Network; a board member at the Center for Faith, Justice, and Reconciliation; coauthor with Liz Reiner Platt (Law, Rights, and Religion Project) of the All Faiths and None religious liberty report and discussion deck, and a 2022 Rooted in Resilience Fellow at Faith Matters Network.
 Keisha served on the board of the Adventist Today Foundation from 2017-2022, and publishes an e-newsletter called On Tomorrow’s Edge.

 - * With Rob Hopkins and Shanon Shah on episode 18 of From What If to What Next, a podcast on climate and imagination: What if faith communities were a critical part of the emerging imagination infrastructure?

 - * With Rev. Dr. Lee Hinson-Hasty on Leading Theologically: What is civically-engaged ministry?